Bălți: Climate

-Bălți has a warm-summer humid continental climate (Köppen climate classification Dfa).
+Bălți has a hot-summer humid continental climate (Köppen climate classification Dfa).
 The all-time maximum temperature registered in the city was 38 C, the all-time minimum -32 C. There are 450 to 550 mm of annual rainfall, mostly during summer and fall.
 Winds are generally from the north-east or the north-west at about 2–5 m/s.